shaposhnikoff/my_medium_articles_starred/100-days-of-devops-day-39-introduction-to-vpc-endpoint-7d949f61bed6.md

 * *Support only for the same region*

 * *Interface endpoint cannot only be accessible via VPC Peering or VPN connection only via Direct Connect.*

+* *You cannot use an IAM policy or bucket policy to allow access from a VPC IPv4 CIDR range (the private IPv4 address range).
+VPC CIDR blocks can be overlapping or identical, which may lead to unexpected results.
+Therefore, you cannot use the aws:SourceIp condition in your IAM policies for requests to Amazon S3 through a VPC endpoint.
+This applies to IAM policies for users and roles, and any bucket policies.If a statement includes the aws:SourceIp condition, the value fails to match any provided IP address or range*

+## Restricting Access to a Specific VPC Endpoint

+<iframe src="https://medium.com/media/d62de16c0919602569625e56fbfa9952" frameborder=0></iframe>

+## Restricting Access to a Specific VPC

+<iframe src="https://medium.com/media/6606333424ec05e709691c5750f57ce4" frameborder=0></iframe>

 *Looking forward from you guys to join this journey and spend a minimum an hour every day for the next 100 days on DevOps work and post your progress using any of the below medium.*